fotahub/fotahub-device-sdk-esp32/docs/getting-started/thingshadow.md

 After the restart, the device starts executing the new firmware version downloaded from FotaHub.
 To be sure that it behaves as expeced, a built-in self test procedure is launched.
 Only when the latter completes successfully, the new firmware version is confirmed and becomes definite.
 In the opposite case, the previous firmware version is restored.

 For obvious reasons, the ultimately required self test logic depends heavily on the nature of the underlying IoT application and device.
-The thing shadow example therefore implements only a very simple self test stub which returns a positive or negative result on a pseudo-random basis (see [DemoFOTAUpdateSelfTest.c](../../examples/huzzah32/thingshadow/demoproduct/DemoFOTAUpdateSelfTest.c) for details).
-Consequently, the firmware update carried out in this example may succeed and remain in place or fail and be reverted to the previous version depending on how it goes.
+The thing shadow example therefore implements only a very simple self test stub which returns a positive or negative result on a pseudo-random basis (see [DemoFOTAUpdateSelfTest.c](../../examples/huzzah32/thingshadow/main/DemoFOTAUpdateSelfTest.c) for details).
+Consequently, the firmware update carried out in this example may succeed and remain in place or fail and be rolled back to the previous version depending on how it goes.
 To see both scenarios happening, just run the same example multiple times.
-You can also force either of them by setting the `SIMULATED_ACTIVATION_SUCCESS_RATE` constant in [DemoFOTAUpdateSelfTest.h](../../examples/huzzah32/thingshadow/demoproduct/DemoFOTAUpdateSelfTest.h) to `100` or `0`.
+You can also force either of them by setting the `SIMULATED_ACTIVATION_SUCCESS_RATE` constant in [DemoFOTAUpdateSelfTest.h](../../examples/huzzah32/thingshadow/main/DemoFOTAUpdateSelfTest.h) to `100` or `0`.

 ## Supported targets